tryerrorman/transfer-caffe/README.md

 # transfer-caffe

+this is a caffe repository for transfer learning.
+We fork the repository  form thuml/transfer-caffe(https://github.com/thuml/transfer-caffe) and make our modifications.
+The main modifications are listed as follow:

+ - Add 'domain confusion layer' described in paper "Simultaneous deep transfer across domains and tasks"

 This is a caffe repository for transfer learning.
 We fork the repository with version ID `29cdee7` from [Caffe](https://github.com/BVLC/caffe) and make our modifications.
 The main modifications are listed as follow:

 - Add `mmd layer` described in paper "Learning Transferable Features with Deep Adaptation Networks".